The TNSR CLI includes convenience utilities for testing connectivity.

 ping (Ping).
 Only

-the items that differ are listed here:
+the items that differ are as follows:

 Do not attempt to use DNS to reverse resolve hosts that respond to probes.